five-over-four/subtitler/effects/README.md

 Produces n white circles on the screen, sized between minsize and maxsize in radius.
 A starry sky.

 ## Spotlight
-Makes a spotlight: hides flickering images under black, and show them only through a circle on your cursor.
-Can be resized.
+Makes a spotlight: hides flickering images under a black screen, and shows them only through a circle on your cursor.
+Can be resized with +/-.

 # Usage
 Place any effects as instances of these classes into the 'effects' list in the main function.